EDITOR’S NOTE: This article was verified by Lazar Ioana Alis, a writer and Romanian food expert based in Tecuci, Romania.

 Mămăligă is a versatile ingredient that can be used to make other Romanian dishes.
 Pictured below is bulz, a traditional Romanian food consisting of mămăligă shaped into balls or patties and stuffed with a creamy filling.
 The balls can be grilled, baked, or pan-fried until a crunchy crust forms on the outside.

 Bulz can be made in different ways but the most popular stuffing is a mixture of butter and brânză de burduf – a soft Romanian sheep’s cheese – along with bacon or ham.
 After grilling, it’s usually served with sour cream and butter and topped with a fried egg.

 Depending on its size, bulz can be enjoyed for breakfast, as a snack, or as a side dish to larger meals.

 Covrig refers to a type of Romanian pretzel.
-It’s made with leavened dough that’s twisted and baked before being sprinkled with large salt granules, poppy seeds, or sesame seeds.
+It’s made with leavened dough that’s twisted and baked before being sprinkled with large salt granules and some type of seed, commonly poppy, sesame, pumpkin, or sunflower seeds.

 Covrigi are among the most popular street foods in Romania.
 They’re available at Romanian pretzel shops called covrigarie or simigerie and can be enjoyed plain or with a variety of fillings like sausage, cheese, fruit, and chocolate.